• Skip to main content

 🥡 Storing & Reheating

-If you happen to have leftovers of this amazing casserole, either transfer them to an airtight container or cover them with a layer of plastic cling film or aluminum foil.
+If you have leftovers, transfer them to an airtight container or cover them with a layer of plastic cling film or aluminum foil.
 When stored properly, the casserole will last for about 3 to 4 days in the fridge!

 Freezing